|‘Gator in the Road or Losing my Head

 My ears, tuned to the police radio, I heard my number being called.
 I was informed that a large alligator was holding up both lanes of traffic on busy Bushy Park Road.
 I was lucky I was ‘gator watching at that time.
 The dusty and potholed road let me right to the scene.
 The dispatcher called and told me the Naval Weapons Station’s Officer was en route.
 How could he get though the bumper-to-bumper traffic at a standstill?

 Excited, I had to take care of this situation myself.
 Pumped up, I was ready to do my job.
-The first matter was moving this huge creature. who was large enough to block both lanes of the highway with space large enough for a large semi.
-He must have been twenty feet long.
-Alligators were here 150 million years and have not changed. this one was a kick back from prehistoric times.
+The first matter was moving this huge creature. who was large enough to block both lanes of the highway with space enough for large semi trucks.
+This good ole 'gator must have been twenty feet long.
+Alligators were here 150 million years and have not changed.
 I will always be enamored of these large animals.
 Alligators are living dinosaurs.
 Reptiles have a magnetic homing instinct, and it was obvious this ‘gator was traveling to his home, the Santee River.
 Now I understood.
 He had been relocated, and his innate instinct was working well.

-The officer opened his window, awaiting instructions.
+The officer, Earl, opened his window, awaiting instructions.
 He was obviously not ready for this type of problem, "Well, all I can come up with,” I told the officer, a retired Marine, “ I can climb on the hood and use my stick to back him the rest of the way, out of the highway.
 It’s getting congested again.”
 I jumped up on the hood of the large car.
-I was not sure I could reach old Junior.
-Therefore, I had to slide up more and my head was just above the bumper.
+I was not sure I could reach old Junior. as my height was less than five feet.
+Therefore, I had to slide down more with my head just above the bumper.

-Slowly, we teased the behemouth Junior to back up with the big heavy car herding him slowly.
-I noticed he was larger than the car!
-“Oh my,” I told myself, “This is a real adventure.”
+Slowly, we teased the behemouth, Junior, to back up with the big heavy car herding him slowly.
+Then, I noticed he was larger than the car!
+“Oh my!”
+I told myself, “This is a real adventure!”
 I loved the excitement.
-We persuaded Junior to leave the other lane of the highway.
-I noticed where the ‘gator had made a wide path, dodging swings and other toys at the Officers’ Quarters.
+We eventually persuaded Junior to leave the other lane of the highway.
+I noticed where the ‘gator had made a wide path, dodging swingsets and other toys behind the Officers’ Quarters.
 Luckily the kids were all inside, enjoying televison in air conditioned splendor.

-Junior decided to shake the car one more time and refused to move.
+Junior decided to shake the car one more time and refused to move again.
 He was out of the highway.
 I slid down from the hood, grinning, I was so full of adrenalin and awe.
 The poor officer was happy to see me with my head attached.
-At the time, all he could see was my tennis shoes.
+At the time, all he could see was my tennis shoes as the huge angry gator shook the truck so violently.
 He opened his window, shaking so badly, he could not light his cigarette.
 I had to light it for him.
 I was all pumped up, ready to do it again.
 I picked up the choke stick as a souvenir.
 I had a shorter stick I liked better.

 I returned later and Junior left a path of flattened underbrush and saplings.
-He was home!
+He was home.
 I was happy that he made the trip in such good shape.
 His mouth was probably sore.
 I felt sore all over, but I was still all pumped up with adrenaline.
 I had never seen an alligator so large and with such a temper.
+I've dealt with many alligators.

 The Chief griped about the unbelievable amount of damage to the bumper.
 He told me it would be very expensive to fix.
 The car probably needed a new bumper, “Screw the damn bumper,” I laughed, “I could have literally lost my head!”
 I waited for him to tell me that I needed a new head.